Acoustic analogies with general relativity, quantum fields, and thermodynamics: Analogy with covariant electromagnetism

 reads

-with $R$ and $\epsilon$ (and several other quantities appearing in the following) defined as in section~~\ref{ch:aeroacoustic_sound_generation}.
-For a compact source with the characteristic length scale $L \ll c_0/\omega$ (or, equivalently, $|\vec v| \ll c_0$ for the non-relativistic source) and far geometric field, $R \gg L$,
+with $R$ and $\epsilon$ (and several other quantities in the following) defined as in section~\ref{ch:aeroacoustic_sound_generation}.
+For a compact source with the characteristic length scale $L \ll c_0/\omega$ (or, equivalently, for a non-relativistic motion in the source region or incompressible flows, $|\vec v| \ll c_0$) and far geometric field, $R \gg L$,

 From eq.~(\ref{conservation_of_charge})

 with the introduced dipole moment